-- B. Campaign Finance Report Form.
+B. Campaign Finance Report Form.
 The campaign finance report shall be on a form provided by the Election Board, and shall require the person filing it to sign a sworn statement that all of the information in the Campaign Finance Report is true.
-Sanctions for failing to comply with the report requirements are addressed in Section 5 of this Chapter. - C. Contents.
-The campaign finance report shall include the following information:
+Sanctions for failing to comply with the report requirements are addressed in Section 5 of this Chapter.
+The Campaign Finance Report is a Tribal Record for purposes of public availability.

-- 1. For each contribution, the name of the person who made the contribution, the date of the contribution, and the amount; - 2.
+- c.
+Contents.
+The campaign finance report shall include the following information: - 1.
+For each contribution, the name of the person who made the contribution, the date of the contribution, and the amount; - 2.
 Copies of receipts or equivalent documentation for each contribution; and - 3.
 A list of each In-Kind Contribution, including the name of the person who made the In-Kind Contribution, the type of In-Kind contribution, the date it was made, and the equivalent value.